Ornge's Board of Directors

 Dr. Andrew Smith

-Dr. Smith is President and the Chief Medical Executive of Sunnybrook Health Sciences Centre (effective July 1, 2017).
+Dr. Smith is President and the Chief Executive Officer of Sunnybrook Health Sciences Centre (effective July 1, 2017).
 In addition, he is a Professor of Surgery at the University of Toronto.
 With experience both here in Ontario and in New York, Dr. Smith has established himself as a leader in the management of colorectal cancer.
 He has served as Head of the Division of General Surgery at Sunnybrook, Chair of the Division of General Surgery at the University of Toronto and Chief of the Odette Cancer Program and Regional Vice President for Cancer Care Ontario.

 He has been involved for many years in quality improvement initiatives in Ontario and is passionately interested in healthcare leadership and the evolution of the healthcare system in Canada.